Anatomy of Kids Yoga: KAY-natomy

 There are 8 modules containing 30+ units covering all of our topics from anatomical development to the body’s systems to what part of the body is used in each pose.
 You will have access to the entire training and can complete it in any order you wish.
 Your progress and grade is tracked as you move through the training.
 You can return to any completed lesson at any time.
 The program will not lose your place.
 If you happen to leave the program during your training, fear not.
 KAY-natomy will always know exactly where you left off.
 And all links in the training will open up a new tab or window, so don’t be afraid to click.
 There will be a lot of photos and short videos teaching different components with children and lectures.
 At the end you will be given your certificate to download, and you will be prepared with the knowledge to take your children’s yoga classes to a whole new level.

 KAY-natomy DOES NOT MAKE YOU A CERTIFIED YOGA TEACHER.
-If you would like to become a certified kids yoga instructor we offer two great options:
+If you would like to become a certified Kids Yoga instructor we offer three great options:

 “The course is easy to follow, I found it exhaustive and helpful.
 I really liked the suggestions given to use with children to teach them the different parts of the body and the hints to teach each pose related to the body and the correct use of it.
 Thank you for all the effort you put in it.” – Margherita